assemblee-virtuelle/semapps/website/docs/guides/your-semapps-project.md

 - configuration of environment variables
 - configuration of ontologies, context, resources, etc.
-- industrialized project (container + docker-compose)
+- docker + docker-compose
 - connection to the source code of the semapps kernel for debugging and to be able to contribute
-- deployment on a production environment (https, variable env configuration)
+- deployment on a production environment (https, environment configuration)

 ### Prerequisites